danieltonad/automata-lab/yt-shorts/README.md

 # YouTube Shorts Metadata Scraper

-A CLI tool to extract metadata from YouTube Shorts — title, views, likes, upload date, and top comments — in CSV or JSON.
+CLI tool to extract metadata from YouTube Shorts — title, views, likes, upload date, comment count, channel link, hashtags, and top-level comments — and export to CSV and/or JSON.

 Part of [automata-lab](https://github.com/danieltonad/automata-lab).